 The purpose of the maintenance process is to sustain the capability of a system to provide a service.
 This process monitors the system's capability to deliver services, records problems for analysis, takes corrective, adaptive, perfective, and preventive actions, and confirms restored capability.
-As a result of the successful implementation of the maintenance process
+As a result of the successful implementation of the maintenance process scheduled servicing, such as daily inspection/checks, servicing, and cleaning

-- a maintenance strategy is developed - maintenance constraints are provided as inputs to requirements - replacement system elements are made available - · services meeting stakeholder requirements are sustained - the need for corrective design changes is reported - failure and lifetime data is recorded
+- a maintenance strategy is developed - · maintenance constraints are provided as inputs to requirements - · replacement system elements are made available - · services meeting stakeholder requirements are sustained - the need for corrective design changes is reported - · failure and lifetime data is recorded